monahton/monahton.github.io/index.md

 # Monah Abou Alezz, PhD

-**Postdoctoral Researcher** · **Computational Biologist** · **Workshop Trainer**
+<span style="color:brown"> **Postdoctoral Researcher** · **Senior Computational Biologist** · **Workshop Trainer** </span>

 ---

 ## <span style="color:brown"> About Me </span>

-I am a computational biologist at the [San Raffaele Telethon Institute for Gene Therapy (TIGET)](https://www.hsr.it/en/research/divisions-and-institutes/tiget) in Milan, Italy, where I develop computational solutions that advance gene and cell therapy research.
+I am a senior computational biologist at the [San Raffaele Telethon Institute for Gene Therapy (TIGET)](https://www.hsr.it/en/research/divisions-and-institutes/tiget) in Milan, Italy, where I develop computational solutions that advance gene and cell therapy research.
 My work sits at the intersection of biology, data science, and medicine—transforming complex multi-omics datasets into actionable insights that drive therapeutic innovation.

 With **7+ years of experience** in bioinformatics, I specialize in building reproducible pipelines for genomics, transcriptomics, proteomics, and single-cell analyses.
 I am passionate about bridging the gap between raw data and biological discovery, and I thrive in collaborative, multidisciplinary research environments.